makomweb/symfony-5-the-fast-track/README.md

 2. setup fixtures and load them into the test database by `symfony console doctrine:fixtures:load`

 3. execute the (functional) tests `symfony php bin/phpunit tests/Controller/ConferenceControllerTest.php`

+## Starting the server and run the message consumer

+Start the webserver: `symfony server:start -d`

+Start consuming messages: `symfony console messenger:consume async`

+You can also use run worker for restarting consuming messages whenever something in the specified directories changes:

+`symfony run -d --watch=config,src,templates,vendor symfony console messenger:consume async`

+## Show the logs

+Use `symfony server:log` to tail the logs